flame-engine/flame/doc/flame/components.md

 :show: widget code infobox
 This example shows effect of changing `anchor` point of parent (red) and child (blue) components.
 Tap on them to cycle through the anchor points.
-Note that the local position of child component is (0, 0) at all times.
+Note that the local position of the child component is (0, 0) at all times.
 ```

 The `anchor` is where on the component that the position and rotation should be defined from (the